dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 #### ω²-WQO

-ω²-WQO are WQO which do not embed Rado structure.
+A WQO is ω²-WQO iff it does not embed Rado structure.

 __Theorem.__
 If `(X,≤)` is a ω²-WQO then `(2^X,⊑)` is a WQO.